 Most people are not aware that heart disease can be totally prevented and cholesterol levels drop radically low without drugs with my Eat To Live diet-style; a program for those who want to completely remove their risk of heart disease and not merely lower their risk a little.
 It is designed for those who are not satisfied with mediocrity and for those who want to know the most effective way to lower cholesterol, lower blood pressure, reverse diabetes and reverse heart disease naturally.

-My Eat To Live, vegetable-based approach is the only dietary plan that has ever been shown in medical studies to lower cholesterol more effectively than cholesterol lowering medications.
+My Nutritarian, vegetable-based approach has been shown in medical studies to lower cholesterol more effectively than cholesterol lowering medications.
 Other dietary programs have been relatively ineffective at lowering cholesterol.
-Though a low-fat vegetarian diet, similar to the one proposed by Dr. Dean Ornish, has been shown to lower LDL cholesterol 16% and raise triglycerides 18.7%, the LDL/HDL ratio remained unchanged, reflecting minimal overall improvement.2 The Eat to Live approach is significantly different, and the results showed the difference.
-The LDL cholesterol was more significantly lowered by 33 percent without unfavorable impact on HDL or triglycerides, reflecting sizable improvement in cardiac risk factors.
+Though a low-fat vegetarian diet has been shown to lower LDL cholesterol 16% and raise triglycerides 18.7%, the LDL/HDL ratio remained unchanged.2 The Nutritarian approach is significantly different and the results in a clinical trial showed the difference.
+The LDL cholesterol was dramatically lowered by 33 percent without unfavorable impact on HDL or triglycerides, reflecting sizable improvement in cardiac risk factors.

 We can win the war against heart disease by making a few simple and profound, dietary and lifestyle changes.
 By following the recommendations in Eat To Live, virtually everyone can improve their heart health.
 In fact, if you start in time, you actually can make yourself heart attack proof.
 I believe all people should be informed that they have a choice to protect themselves.
 There is no magic to heart health.
 Educating yourself with the latest scientific findings and eating a diet of delicious, natural, unprocessed food allows you to protect yourself and your family from the heart disease tragedies which you see all around you.
 Following this approach, you can achieve positive results simply by making the right diet and exercise choices—consistently, without the use of drugs or surgery.
 Almost everyone can achieve protection against heart disease by reaching the following goals: